Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 The HLS Kernel block allows you to import an HLS kernel, which is a proper HLS IP (an IP with interface specification using HLS pragmas).
-You can use this block to co-simulate the AI Engine domain with HLS kernels.

 The code below is an example of an HLS kernel that can be imported using the HLS kernel block.
 Note that the interface is specified using the #pragma notation.
 To learn more about the interface pragma in HLS click [here](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-interface).